birkofcz/birkofcz/README.md

 **Engeto**

-SQL: Food prices data analysis (SQL, Excel)
+Food prices data analysis (SQL, Excel.
+In Czech only.)
-Python: Shared bikes in Edinburgh data analysis (Jupyter notebook, Python tools, some SQL)
+Bikesharing in Edinburgh data analysis (Jupyter notebook, Python tools, some SQL.
+In Czech only.)

 **42 Prague:**